What is Ativan?

 Benzodiazepines produce their effect by binding to a certain site on the ligand-gated chloride (Cl–) sensitive GABAA receptors in the CNS.
 This increases the rate at which Cl– channels open in postsynaptic neurons when the inhibitory neurotransmitter, gamma-aminobutyric acid (GABA), binds to its own receptor.
 The massive influx of Cl– ions into the neuron results in hyperpolarization, therefore making it less excitable and resulting in the sedative and calming effects observed in patients.
 Due to the fact that Benzodiazepines bind to a different receptor than GABA, and they enhance its effects, Benzodiazepines are referred to as positive allosteric modulators.
 Thus they do not function to replace or increase the affinity for GABA, but rather enhance the effects produced by the neurotransmitter.

 GABA is found in the limbic system and the cerebral cortex in high concentrations and is one of the main neurotransmitters that regulate mood.
 The GABA receptor that Benzodiazepines bind to is the GABAA receptor, which has three binding sites; of which two are for GABA and the other is where the drug binds.
-This binding site is located in a pocket at the point where the α and γ subunits meet, thus the type of subunits present are vital in distinguishing the sensitivity and selectivity of the drug, as well as what side effects could potentially be expected.
+This binding site is located in a pocket at the point where the α and γ subunits meet, thus the type of subunits present is vital in distinguishing the sensitivity and selectivity of the drug, as well as what side effects could potentially be expected.

 The α2 isoform observed in Benzodiazepine 2 (BZ2) receptors are responsible for the anxiolytic, and largely for the myorelaxant, effects of the drug.
 These receptors are located in the dorsal horn of the spinal cord, motor neurons and the limbic system in high concentrations.
 It is thought that the receptors found in the limbic system are responsible for the anxiolytic effects; whereas those located in the motor neurons and spinal cord produce the myorelaxant effects.